 8. Reduce Health Care Cost/Protect Life.
 Promoting tele-medicine, the pooling of insurance by small businesses, the use of nurse practitioners and physicians assistants (with prescriptive authority) and allowing for free market medical insurance competition will reduce the cost of healthcare and make it more affordable/accessible for every Pennsylvanian.
 Pennsylvania also needs to make mental health care more available to its citizens.
-Health insurance can provided more cheaply, effective and protect those with pre-existing conditions.
+Health insurance can be provided more cheaply, effectively and protect those with pre-existing conditions.
 Finally, we need to eliminate any State funding for abortions.

 9.Improve a High Speed Rail and Infrastructure.
 Need to begin through public private partnerships the design and construction of high-speed rail network (possibly hyperloop technology) that allows people and goods to speed throughout the Commonwealth.
 All large and mid-size cities must be able to quickly connect to each other as well as our two major airports (Pittsburgh and Philadelphia) so the entire state can compete in the 21st Century.
-Pennsylvanian also needs to continue to improve: its internet access and network strength in rural areas (and will have an advisor with expertise on rural issues in the Gov. office), electrical grid, flood prevention, roads, bridges and similar infrastructure projects.
+Pennsylvania also needs to continue to improve: its internet access and network strength in rural areas (and will have an advisor with expertise on rural issues in the Gov. office), electrical grid, flood prevention, roads, bridges and similar infrastructure projects.